pran-7-5/eco_style/README.md

 Life originated in Africa, humans evolved from monkeys, they are just living in ignorance, there is no proof and you wont get any proof.
 ```

-:ghost: Atman(Sanskrit) = Soul/spirit(again these are not precise English words, they don't explain the meaning, I am using it as a western idiom)
+Atman(Sanskrit) = Soul/spirit(again these are not precise English words, they don't explain the meaning, I am using it as a western idiom)
 --------------------------------------------------------------------------------------------
 ```
 Spirit is the quality/information/definition/characteristics/properties of your body/any object.
 Spirit is not a material whereas your body is material/object.